Mental Health Changes During Perimenopause: Symptoms, Causes, and Support

 Considering the interaction between estrogen and dopamine levels with ADHD symptoms, it is thought perimenopause can exacerbate existing ADHD symptoms or could even lead to a diagnosis of previously unrecognized ADHD.
 You can read more on that here.

-Several overlapping factors contribute, to review:
+Several overlapping factors contribute:

 • Neurotransmitters: like serotonin, dopamine, and GABA, and their combined influence on…